tsackton/taelgar/People/Dunmari/Beli.md

 %%SECERT In Dec 1745, assisted in the birth of Cintra's daughter, Jumi.  %%

-In March 1748, helped the [[The Dunmar Fellowship]] battle giant hyenas attacking Karawa.
+In March 1748, helped the [[Dunmar Fellowship]] battle giant hyenas attacking Karawa.